cwarden45/DTC_Scripts/23andMe/Ancestry_plus_1000_Genomes/README.md

 Annotation
 -----------

-1) Reformat large 1000 Genomes genotype table into a frequency table using `calculate_vcf_frequencies.pl`
+1) Reformat large 1000 Genomes genotype table into a frequency table using `calculate_vcf_frequencies.pl`.

 I have saved a compressed version such a file [here](https://drive.google.com/open?id=1uqrFxW0MrqnevFcRbRHBM1WwJwzNtLdy) (for the unrelated and 1 child individuals).